Griefed/docker-D-Zone/README.md

 Tags | Description
 -----|-------------
-port | Use tag `port` if accessing d-zone via IP:PORT proxy | Use tag `proxy` if accessing d-zone through a reverse proxy line NGINX port-arm | Use tag `port-arm` if accessing d-zone via IP:PORT proxy-arm | Use tag `proxy-arm` if accessing d-zone through a reverse proxy line NGINX
+`port` | Use tag `port` if accessing d-zone via IP:PORT.
+For linux/amd64,linux/arm/v7,linux/arm64.
+`proxy` | Use tag `proxy` if accessing d-zone through a reverse proxy line NGINX.
+For linux/amd64,linux/arm/v7,linux/arm64.
+`port-develop` | The latest image of, if existent, the in-dev version of this container.
+Use at your own risk!
+`proxy-develop` | The latest image of, if existent, the in-dev version of this container.
+Use at your own risk!

+Using GitHub Workflows, images for this container are multi-arch.
+Simply pulling any of the tags above should retrieve the correct image for your architecture.
+Images are available for linux/amd64,linux/arm/v7,linux/arm64.

 ## Pre-built images